bizley/Yii-AjaxDropDown/PARAMETERS.md

 _string_ Widget name.
 This must be set if **model** is not set.

 ## nextBegin
-_string_ HTML string of the beginning of the 'next' link on the results list, default ''.
+_string_ HTML string of the beginning of the 'next' link on the results list, default ''.<br>
 Bootstrap sets to ```'<small>'```.

 ## nextClass
-_string_ CSS class of the 'next' link on the results list in addition to 'ajaxDropDownNext'.
+_string_ CSS class of the 'next' link on the results list in addition to 'ajaxDropDownNext'.<br>
 Bootstrap adds 'pull-right btn'.

 ## nextEnd
-_string_ HTML string of the ending of the 'next' link on the results list, default ''.
+_string_ HTML string of the ending of the 'next' link on the results list, default ''.<br>
 Bootstrap sets to ```' <span class="glyphicon glyphicon-chevron-right"></span></small>'```.

 ## nextStyle
-_string_ Additional CSS style of the 'next' link on the results list.
+_string_ Additional CSS style of the 'next' link on the results list.<br>
 Bootstrap sets to 'clear:none;'.

 ## noRecordsClass